-5 Geometry
+4 Geometry

-5.1 Material numbers
+4.1 Material numbers

-In OpenLB exists a general concept for representation of a geometry.
+OpenLB has a general concept for representation of a geometry.
 A specific number called the material number is assigned to each cell, defining whether that cell lies on the boundary or in the fluid domain or whether it is superfluous in the computations.
-Figure 1 illustrates this at the example of an external flow.
-The reward of using material numbers in flow simulations is to determine the fluid directions on boundary nodes automatically, since this is not always practical by hand e.g. if material numbers of a complex geometry are obtained from a st1 file.
+Figure 4.1 illustrates this using the example of an external flow.
+The benefit of using material numbers in flow simulations is the automatic determination of fluid directions on boundary nodes, as this is not always practical by hand e.g. if material numbers of a complex geometry are obtained from a stl file.

-5.2 Indicator Functions
+4.2 Indicator functions

-OpenLB provides several functors (see Section 8) for creation of basic geometric entities such as cuboids, circles, spheres, cones etc. All indicator functors inherit from IndicatorFXD and therefore contain the following functions:
+OpenLB provides several functors (see Section 8) for the creation of basic geometric entities such as cuboids, circles, spheres, cones etc. All indicator functors inherit from IndicatorFXD and therefore, contain the following functions:

-- std::vector<T> operator()(std::vector in): Takes a X-dimensional vector in in SI coordinates and returns either true if the point is inside the geometry, false otherwise. - std::vector& getMin(): Returns the lower corner of an axis aligned bounding box. - std::vector& getMax(): Returns the upper corner of an axis aligned bounding box. - bool distance(S& distance,const std::vector& origin, const std::vector& direction, int iC = -1): Stores the distance of origin to the closest boundary in direction and returns true if found.
+- std::vector<T> operator()(std::vector in): Takes a X-dimensional vector in in SI coordinates and returns either true if the point is inside the geometry, false otherwise. - std::vector& getMin(): Returns the lower corner of an axis aligned bounding box. - std::vector& getMax(): Returns the upper corner of an axis aligned bounding box. - bool distance(S& distance,const std::vector& origin, const std::vector& direction, int iC = -1): Stores the distance from the origin to the closest boundary in direction and returns true if found.